zdrouse/Auto-Amazon-Giveaways/README.md

  - Open `command-prompt` and `cd` to a location/folder to save the project.
  - Perform `git clone https://github.com/rousez/Auto-Amazon-Giveaways`.
+ - Edit this line for your own chromedriver path:  `chromedriver = webdriver.Chrome('/PATH/TO/chromedriver', chrome_options=opts)`
+ 	- The script needs to know where your chromedriver is installed.

 ## Run
  - `python give_it_away_now.py`